newatoms/guides/using-social-media-as-communcation-tool/readme.md

 ## Conclusion

-Hopefully you were able to read trough the endless list of bullet points, in order to make the bulletpoints more clear we filterd some of the most important points out and made another bullet point list!
-The list below is meant to give you some advice on how to use social media based on the concepts discussed in this guide.
+Hopefully you were able to read through the endless list of bullet points.
+In order to make the bullet points more clear, we filterd some of the most important points out and made another bullet point list!
+The list below is meant to give you a summary of advice on how to use social media based on the concepts discussed in this guide.

 * Roughly define your target audience.
 * Choose your channels based on your target audience.